Introduction of Tu Si Zi:Dodder Seed or Semen Cuscutae.

 Dodder produces a seed that drops to the ground and germinates the next growing season if a suitable host is present.
 If no suitable host is present, the seed may remain dormant for five years.

-Dodder seedlings must attach to a suitable host within a few days of germinating, or they die.
-The young seedling is sensitive to touch and the yellowish stem gropes in the air until it makes contact with a plant.
+Dodder seedlings must attach to a suitable host plant within a few days of germinating, or they die.
+The young seedling is sensitive to touch, and the yellowish stem gropes in the air until it makes contact with a plant.
 The contact is made firm by one or more coils about the stem.
-If this plant happens to contain foods suitable to the dodder then a secondary stimulus is aroused which causes root-like branches (haustoria) to form and penetrate the stem.
+If this plant happens to contain foods suitable to the dodder, then a secondary stimulus is aroused which causes root-like branches (haustoria) to form and penetrate the stem.
 The basal part of the parasite soon shrivels away so that no soil connection exists.

 Pharmacological actions: ①.liver protective function; ②.boost Yang and enhance the vitality of sexual function; ③.increase the nonspecific immunity function; ④.improve the experiment animal's ability of hypoxia and swimming time; ⑤.anti-tumor; ⑥.anti-virus; ⑦.anti-inflammatory; ⑧.anti-sterility; ⑨.cathartic effect; ⑩.lower the blood pressure of anesthetic dogs.